ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 ### Table based (part of MVP)

 This interface is a simple table.
-It is configured for one (and only one) type of `ActionDefinition`.
-It configures it's columns to match the parameters of the action.
+It is configured for one (and only one) type of `ScriptDefinition`.
+It configures it's columns to match the parameters of the script definition.

-For example, for the `ActionDefinition` given above, the table in the script generator would look like this:
+For example, for the `ScriptDefinition` given above, the table in the script generator would look like this:

 | temperature | field | uamps | Validity |
 | --- | --- | --- | --- |